TalTech-HPC-Centre/taltech-hpc-docs/docs/software/jupyter.md

 ---

-## Jupyter-notebooks as non-interactive jobs
+## Jupyter Notebooks as Non-Interactive Jobs

-Jupyter notebooks can be run non-interactive from the command-line using:
+Jupyter notebooks can be run non-interactively from the command line using:

 - the built-in `nbconvert`